Kenneth-lekeanyi/GCP-Pipeline-Project/README.md

 - So, go to the Kubernetes Engine console and create 2 clusters first.

 # Step One: Create 2 Clusters.
-To create a GK cluster.
+***To create a GK cluster.***
--	Navigate to the console and type to search for Jackie and click on carbon etic engine
+-	Navigate to the Console and type to search for "GKE" and click on "Kubernetes engine".
--	anybody API
+-	Then you Enable the API
--	now locate and click on clusters at the left
+-	Now, locate and click on "clusters" at the left
 -	then you now click on let's get started sing it is the first time to create the cluster
 -	at the top right hand side look it and click on switch to standard cluster
 -	then click on switch to standard cluster at the bottom of the popup page